QTI Converter Online: Word, PDF, and CSV to QTI Files

 How to use it

-- Open the converter.
-Go to formswrite.com and sign in with Google.
+Go to the Formswrite QTI converter and sign in with Google.

-- Upload your document.
-Drag a Word doc, PDF, or CSV into the editor - or pick a Google Doc directly.
+Drag a Word doc, PDF, or CSV into the editor, or pick a Google Doc directly.

 Importing the QTI file into your LMS